-Status Indicates the status of the block:- ok this block is not in the library.
-Code Error this codeblock has a syntax error.
-No Library File 2 Sync this block is in sync with the library.
-Out of Sync a newer version of this block is available in the library.
+Block Shows the name of the container / codeblock.
+Status Indicates the status of the block:- Code Error No Library File Sync Block is not in the library.
+Codeblock (or codeblock in a locked container) has a syntax error.
+Library block for this item is missing.
+Block is in sync with the library.
+Newer version of this block is available in the library.
 Time Shows the cycle time (in milliseconds) for the block.
 This item only updates when running in Remote Debug mode (see 12 - Remote Debug).
 Inst's Shows the number of instructions executed in the block.
-(Instructions) This item only updates when running in Run mode or Remote Debug mode (see 12 - Remote Debug).
-Iter's Shows the number of iterations (if any) this block performed.
+This item only updates when running in Run mode or Remote Debug mode (see 12 - Remote Debug).
+(Instructions) Iter's Shows the number of iterations (if any) this block performed.
 (Iterations) Codeblocks do not support iterations and will be greyed out.
-This item only updates when running in Run mode or Remote Debug mode (see 12 - Remote Debug).
+This item only upon Remote Debug). lates when running in Run mode or Remote Debug mode (see $\underline{12}$ -